2025-2026 Academic Catalog

 2

-The successful completion of COMM 301, COMM 311, and COMM 321 is a prerequisite for COMM 490 and COMM 495.
-Therefore, students should ideally complete this component in their junior year so that they may enroll in COMM 490 or COMM 495 in either of the semesters of their senior year.
+The successful completion of COMM 300 and COMM 302 is a prerequisite for COMM 490.
+Therefore, students should ideally complete these courses in their junior year so that they may enroll in COMM 490 in either semester of their senior year.